AndrewToaster/AndrewToaster/README.md

 <h2 align="center">Who am I?</h2>
 <p align="center">
-  I am just a guy that developed a relationship towards coding.<br/>
+  I am just a peep that has a fixation on programing.<br/>
   Most of the stuff on here I do in my spare time, so response times can <i>vary</i>.<br/>
   Most of my work is either backend, CLIs, or libraries.
 Nothing fancy shmancy here.
 </p>